Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Deals damage or fires a weapon when crushed

 - A techno can now deal damage or fire a weapon when crushed.
-  - If both `WhenCrushed.Warhead` and `WhenCrushed.Weapon` are set, `WhenCrushed.Warhead` related are completely ignored.
+  - If both `WhenCrushed.Warhead` and `WhenCrushed.Weapon` are set, `WhenCrushed.Warhead` will be ignored.
   - `WhenCrushed.Warhead`, if not set, defaults to `C4Warhead`.
   - `WhenCrushed.Warhead.Full` customizes whether or not the Warhead is detonated fully (as part of a dummy weapon) or simply deals area damage and applies Phobos' Warhead effects.
   - `WhenCrushed.Damage`, if not set, defaults to weapon `Damage` for `WhenCrushed.Weapon` and 0 for `WhenCrushed.Warhead`.
-If set, the weapon's damage will be completely ignored, including the veteran and elite weapons.
+If set to any non-negative value, the weapon's damage will be ignored.
   - The damage or the weapon comes from the victim and is viewed as the victim's house.
-  - Each configuration has a Veteran and Elite version that checks the victim's veterancy.
-If the elite version is not set, it is fallbacked to the veteran version.
-If the veteran version is not set, it is fallbacked to the regular version.
+  - Each configuration can be varied based on the unit's veterancy.
   - Note that if this feature is used on an infantry type you can also define the infantry's `CrushSound=` to be the same as the infantry's `DieSound=` instead of the generic `InfantrySquish`.
-For example, if this feature is applied on Crazy Ivan to allow his death weapon to trigger when crushed, the code can be:
+For example, if this feature is applied to Crazy Ivan to allow his death weapon to trigger when crushed, the code can be:
     ```
     [IVAN]
     CrushSound=CrazyIvanDie